So, the million-dollar question - what elements make a high-performance power cable?

 That's likely the boldest statement I'll make, but I don't think it's a wild one

-"What do you recommend for a good set?"
+"What do I look for in a good set/what makes them good?"

 "Can you make me some?"